japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

   generateJoinedRow: (InternalRow, InternalRow) => JoinedRow): Iterator[InternalRow]
 ----

-`storeAndJoinWithOtherSide` tries to find the <<spark-sql-streaming-EventTimeWatermark.adoc#delayKey, watermark attribute>> among the <<inputAttributes, input attributes>>.
+`storeAndJoinWithOtherSide` tries to find the <<spark-sql-streaming-EventTimeWatermark.md#delayKey, watermark attribute>> among the <<inputAttributes, input attributes>>.

-`storeAndJoinWithOtherSide` creates a <<spark-sql-streaming-WatermarkSupport.adoc#watermarkExpression, watermark expression>> (for the watermark attribute and the current <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#eventTimeWatermark, event-time watermark>>).
+`storeAndJoinWithOtherSide` creates a <<spark-sql-streaming-WatermarkSupport.md#watermarkExpression, watermark expression>> (for the watermark attribute and the current <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#eventTimeWatermark, event-time watermark>>).

 [[storeAndJoinWithOtherSide-nonLateRows]]
 With the watermark attribute found, `storeAndJoinWithOtherSide` generates a new predicate for the watermark expression and the <<inputAttributes, input attributes>> that is then used to filter out (_exclude_) late rows from the <<inputIter, input>>.
 Otherwise, the input rows are left unchanged (i.e. no rows are considered late and excluded).